shobhitvashistha/ml-self-learning/full.md

 Recall - What proportion of positively labeled data are the true positives? `TP / (TP + FN)`
 - A model with no FNs but at least one TP has a perfect recall score
-- when it's important for the model to have the least amount of FNs while FPs are tolerated
+- High recall is needed when it's important for the model to have the least amount of FNs while FPs are tolerated
 - e.g. cancer detection, there should be no FNs, FPs are ok as further testing can be performed to confirm the results

 F1 Score - Harmonic Mean of `precision` and `recall`